yannramusat/TPG/README.md

     ├── results                  # Experimental results
-    ├── scenarios                # Cypher scripts implementing the transformations ├── user-study               # Materials related to the user study ├── Appendix.pdf             # The file containing the Appendix └── ...
+    ├── scenarios                # Cypher scripts implementing the transformations ├── user-study               # Materials related to the user study ├── icij                     # Experiments on the ICIJ database ├── Appendix.pdf             # The file containing the Appendix └── ...